-Los Angeles is the second-most populous city in the United States and one of, if not THE most famous city on the planet.
+Los Angeles is the second-most populous city in the United States and is located in Southern California.
+It is one of, if not THE most famous cities on the planet.
 That’s because the City of Angels touches the lives of everyone around the world whether they know it or not.

 Why?
 The Silver Screen, television, global shipping, and an economy that influences the world directly and indirectly.
 So, if you are wondering what Los Angeles is known for, here are 20 things we have found…

-An early pioneer of cinema, the American Film Industry is now the world’s largest, and LA is the foremost hub for media entertainment.
+An early pioneer of cinema, the American Film Industry is now the world’s largest, and Los Angeles is the foremost hub for the media entertainment industry.
 Blockbuster movies and wildly popular television series make the industry the gold standard for the globe.
 Hollywood celebrities are in a social class of their own, revered by Americans much like the Brits look up to the Royals.

 More than that, the American Film Industry generates billions in revenue each year and is one of the nation’s biggest.

 Remember Jed Clampett, the “poor mountaineer who could barely keep his family fed?”
 One day he was “shootin’ at some food” and struck black gold.
 The kinfolk talked him into moving the family to Beverly Hills, an exclusive LA neighborhood.
 Beverly Hills is home to the stars, huge mansions, and high-end shopping.

 The 90210 zip code is one of the most expensive in the world with multi-million dollar homes.
 The Beverly Wilshire Hotel was made famous by Julia Roberts and Richard Gere’s film Pretty Woman.
 Not quite a party hotel, but certainly one many celebrities will stay in.

 Related: Check out our big list of California quotes and captions for Instagram